jhpyle/docassemble/_docs/objects.md

 number, and [Python] will complain if you ask it to "add" text to a number.)

-Then you to change the `temperature_type` from an interview, you might
+Then to change the `temperature_type` from an interview, you might
 write:

 {% highlight yaml %}